shanytc/BlastML/README.md

         1. save model
         2. save weights
         3. save history
+    11. select your augmentation params
-3. create a BlastML(CFG) instance (attach configuration to BlastML)
+3. Create a BlastML(CFG) instance (attach configuration to BlastML)
-4. attach a CNN to BlastML.
+4. Attach a CNN to BlastML.
-5. compile the CNN.
+5. Compile the CNN.
-6. train (get accuracy+loss for your model + validation accuracy+loss).
+6. Train (get accuracy+loss for your model + validation accuracy+loss).
-7. evaluate (see how your model evaluated against never seen data).
+7. Evaluate (see how your model evaluated against never seen data).

 ##### Inferencing and Plotting Results
 1. set number of threads to 1 (makes sure threads don't overlap your data-set)